-How does one maintain health if the world we live in and rely on is not sustainably supported?
-We can not have one without the other, its reciprocal.
+How do we maintain health in the world when take more than we are give?
 If you know anything about me, then you know Moss Botanicals is more than just an aromatherapy company.
 Moss Botanicals is the messenger of healing for all things.
-Aromatherapy is the platform to inspire that healing through our most powerful sense...the sense of smell.
-When we rely on our senses we make better decisions on what is right for our optimal wellness in effect creating change.
+Aromatherapy is the platform to inspire healing through our most powerful sense...the sense of smell.
+When we rely on our senses we make better decisions on what is right for our optimal wellness in effecting change.

 "The Roundtable on Sustainable Palm Oil (RSPO), formed in 2004, is the major certification body for palm oil.
 The RSPO today has about 1000 members, including oil palm producers, palm oil processors or traders, consumer goods manufacturers, retailers, banks and investors, and NGOs working on environmental, social, and development issues.
 Though the RSPO provides criteria for “certified sustainable palm oil” (CSPO) and offers that certification, their standards do not yet represent the best science regarding forest conservation and carbon emissions.
 Certified sustainable palm oil is not guaranteed to be deforestation-free, nor is the destruction of peatlands banned. " quoted in Union of Concerned Scientists: Science for a healthy planet and safer world.
 If you do the research you will find out what the certifications really mean.
 The buzz words (organic, sustainable, etc) used to make us believe we are making great choices are often strategic operatives to selling more of the same "unsustainable" product.

 What is sustainability?